autonomy-course/autonomy-course.github.io/textbook/autonomy-textbook.md

 <br>

-Examples: some of the modern electric cars, \eg Tesla.
+Examples: some of the modern electric cars, _e.g.,_  Tesla.

 - **level 4: high automation** &rarr; the system is **fully responsible** for driving tasks **within limited service areas** while occupants act only as passengers and do not need to be engaged.
 A human driver is not needed to operate the vehicle.